 Or do we assume that she died due to complications in the attack some time later?
 We are confronted with dozens of conflicts similar to this one.

 Another question that hits us early on is whether or not there are two attackers or not?
 If there was a J.G., did he die in the attack on Lenny and his wife?
 Or changing gears, consider the most controversial scene by far in the movie.
-Towards the end of the movie¹ after Lenny kills Jimmy; Lenny has a flash² where he has the ‘I Did It’ tattoo on his chest and he is with his wife smiling and laughing on a bed.
-This one moment throws many fans into a dither when you bring it up.
+Towards the end of the movie¹ after Lenny kills Jimmy; Lenny has a flash² where he has the ‘I’ve Done It’ tattoo on his chest and he is with his wife smiling and laughing on a bed.
+This one moment throws many fans into a dither when you bring it up (I’ve included the photo of the moment for your reference.)
 It is this latitude, which we are allowed to think within and rationalize for ourselves, that makes this movie such an awesome experience even long after you’ve walked out of the theater.

 ¹ The beginning of the chronology